vinaySankar2004/myFirstProject/README.md

 ### User Stories
 - As a user, I want to be able to add a topping to my sandwich
-- As a user, I want to be able to view my sandwich order
+- As a user, I want to be able to view my order
-- As a user, I want to be able to remove a topping from my sandwich
+- As a user, I want to be able to add extra topping to my sandwich
-- As a user, I want to be able to see my previous orders
+- As a user, I want to be able to see the total price of my order